massoncheg/forgejo-docs/developer/WORKFLOW.md

 ### Cherry picking and rebasing

-Because Forgejo is a soft fork of Gitea, the commits in feature branches need to be cherry-picked on top of their base branch.
+Because Forgejo is a set of commits on top of Gitea, they need to be cherry-picked on top of their base branch.
 They cannot be rebased using `git rebase`, because their base branch has been rebased.

 Here is how the commits in the `forgejo-f3` branch can be cherry-picked on top of the latest `forgejo-development` branch: